Nick-Chapman/jenga/tutorial/README.md

 # Jenga tutorial

-_TODO: The tutorial is slightly out of date and needs updating._
+_TODO: The tutorial is out of date and needs updating._

+In particular, we no longer materialize artifacts in a `,jenga` directory.

 Each tutorial section includes example [source files](files).